IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 Then you wouldn't be able to cast it using this benefit until level 5.

 ##### If I memorize a level 1 spell and use up all my Repetition points, can I still cast the spell with spell slots?
 Yes!
 You have the spell prepared.
 Same logic is why you can cast a memorized Cantrip for free (because you know the memorized spell).

 ### Luminary
 #### Get What You Give
-##### Does this trigger from a level 1 spell cast from an item?
+##### Does this trigger from a level 1 spell cast from any item?
 Yes!
 For example, if you have an Enspelled Armor with a level 1 spell, and you take the Magic action to cast the spell, this benefit would be triggered.
-The reason it is worded "from a Spell Scroll or [...]" is because the intent is to have this be primarily a bonus of using Spell Scrolls, without making it a dead benefit just because you dont have or use them.
+The reason it is worded "from a magic item or any level 1 or less spell [...]" is because the intent is to have this be primarily a bonus of using Spell Scrolls, without making it a dead benefit just because you dont have or use them.

 #### Inspiring Words
 ##### Who rolls the bonus die?